117 N. 4th Street,

 3 people favorited this theater

-Opened September 19, 1920 as a vaudeville theatre, the Rivoli Theatre was designed by architects Bernard Dockendorff and A.E.
+Opened September 19, 1920 with a vaudeville program, the Rivoli Theatre was designed by architects Bernard Dockendorff and A.E.
 Parkinson in a Spanish style in an ‘Atmospheric’ garden setting.
+It was equipped with a Page organ that was opened by organist Walter Goetzinger.
+The following day it screened its first movie, Norma Talmadge in “Yes or No”.
 In 1926 it was enlarged, adding a balcony and enlarging the stage.
+It was closed in 1986.

+It was reopened on April 15, 1994.
 Now somewhat run-down, the Rivoli Theatre still operates as a movie theatre.
-Thanksfully, its original interior architecture is still present and in good condition.
+Thankfully, its original interior architecture is still present and in good condition.

-The Rivoli Theatre’s second screen is located in a former lounge.
+The Rivoli Theatre’s second screen opened on June 25, 1999 and is located in a former lounge.

 Locals know the theatre as being a great place to grab a movie, pizza, and a beverage.

 Just login to your account and subscribe to this theater.